lachlangill/EMnify-IoT-Explorer/README.md

+# EMnify Pixl.js IoT explorer board

-This project involves a Pixl.js board with a NB-IoT-Explorer board, complete with an EMnify global IoT sim card.
+This testing device is comprised of a Pixl.js board with a NB-IoT-Explorer board, complete with an EMnify sim card for global network connectivity.

+This code is designed to run on a Pixl.js board.
+Other boards may be capable of running this program with some modification.

-This code only runs on a Pixl.js board, which can be programmed though the web IDE at https://www.espruino.com/ide/
+The device can be programmed though the Espruino web IDE at https://www.espruino.com/ide/

-The purpose of this code is to test the availability of CAT-M cellular connectivity technology.
-The device will scan for all available carriers and connection types, testing the connection to each one.
+The purpose of this code is to test the availability of cellular connectivity technologies and the carriers that offer each.
+The device will scan for all available carriers and connection types, displaying the results of the scan to the built-in display.